Skip to main content

 Research Interests

-Dominant narratives, media literacy, historical consciousness, representations of race and gender in contemporary society and history, bias, source credibility, dis/misinformation, popular culture, social media norms.
+Dominant narratives, media and digital literacy, historical consciousness, representations of individuals and groups in contemporary society and history, bias, source credibility, metacognition, dis/misinformation, popular culture, social media norms.

 Biography

-Jolie Matthews studies the socio-cultural dimensions of cognition through the ways media, popular culture, and other cultural forces influence people’s beliefs about different events, individuals, and groups in the past and present.
-Her work focuses on learning across contexts, media literacy, historical consciousness, dominant narratives, source credibility, and bias.
-I examine (a) the representation of different individuals and/or groups in narratives, including around race and gender, and (b) media culture’s influence on people’s beliefs about themselves and others.
+Jolie C. Matthews studies the sociotechnological and sociocultural dimensions of cognition through the ways media, popular culture, and various digital forces influence people’s beliefs about different events, individuals, and groups in the past and present.
+Her work focuses on learning across contexts, media, and digital literacy, historical consciousness, the representation of individuals and groups in and through digital spaces, dominant narratives, source credibility, metacognition, and bias.

 Selected Publications